Overview of cybersecurity predictions

 We also expect organizations will begin looking more closely at the wide range of suppliers with which they engage.
 A recent look at a sampling of healthcare organizations revealed complex webs of suppliers, many of which did not apply the same types of email security as the organizations themselves, creating risks from potential compromises at the suppliers and exploitation of vulnerabilities.
 Knowing who these suppliers are and requiring specific types of email security in vendor contracts will be critical to limiting threat actors’ ability to hop from one supplier to another until they compromise intended targets.

 Beyond headline-grabbing BEC attacks often associated with supply chains, the ability to increase the credibility of phishing attacks by impersonating suppliers or using compromised accounts at vendors will continue to drive further cloud account attacks in much the same way as internal phishing enables difficult-to-detect attacks in many organizations.
 These kinds of risks will also drive further adoption of DMARC as information security teams come together with procurement teams to demand standards-based approaches to vendor security.

-Training takes center stage
+Training takes centre stage

-While automated systems can prevent many threats from reaching inboxes, users remain the final line of defense, especially as threat actors turn to voice and SMS phishing and multi-channel attacks.
+While automated systems can prevent many threats from reaching inboxes, users remain the final line of defence, especially as threat actors turn to voice and SMS phishing and multi-channel attacks.
 As a result, training is a critical component of security but scarce resources demand that organizations be increasingly selective about the training they provide for their users.
 Thus we expect that

 - Training priorities will be driven by threat intelligence and the types of threats organizations are actually experiencing.

-- More organizations will rely on end-users to identify phishing attacks that slip through perimeter defenses.
+- More organizations will rely on end-users to identify phishing attacks that slip through perimeter defences.
 We expect to see wider adoption of in-client email reporting mechanisms including automation to avoid overwhelming IT resources.